lokeshreddy29/Pastebin-Lite_Assignment_Local/README.md

 ### Requirements
 - Node.js 18+
-- Docker (setup is handled by the root package.json)
+- Docker (make sure the Docker Application is running on your machine)

 ### Setup
 ```bash